mkerle/config-template/README.md

 ]
 ```

-# Using Inherited Templates
+# Using Imported Templates

-To use inherited templates we need to ensure:
+To use imported templates we need to ensure:
 1. The template source can be found by the template `environment`.
-1. We include the template source `name` in the `inherited-templates` field.
+1. We include the template source `name` in the `imports` field.
-1. We use the `$_import_blocks` keyword to define where the inherited template will be inserted.
+1. We use the `$_import_blocks` keyword to define where the imported template(s) will be inserted.

 A simple example: